Protecting Your Family,

 Founding Attorney · J.D., LL.M.
 Taxation

-Len graduated with honors from Temple University School of Law in 1986, where he received the prestigious Bureau of National Affairs (BNA) Award for scholastic excellence.
-He went on to complete his Master of Laws (LL.M.) in Taxation at Temple in 1994, immediately establishing an estate and tax practice focused on the needs of the elderly and disabled.
+Len graduated with honors from Temple University School of Law in 1986, earning the Bureau of National Affairs Award for scholastic excellence.
+He completed his LL.M. in Taxation at Temple in 1994, immediately establishing an estate and tax practice focused on the needs of the elderly and disabled.
+His background in psychology and social work shapes everything about how he works with elderly clients and families navigating crisis.

 Renee C. Rock